Skip to Content (press ENTER)

 • up to 280,000 in a minimally conscious state.

 The landscape of DoC management is fraught with challenges.
 Diagnosis is difficult, with no laboratory nor imaging tests to detect consciousness.
-Published estimates of misdiagnosis among people with DoC are around 40%.
-No treatments are available to prevent secondary effects of primary brain injury.
-There is only one proven post-acute treatment available with narrow indications — amantadine hydrochloride.
+Published estimates of misdiagnosis among people with DoC approximate 40% and there are no acute treatments to prevent the secondary effects of primary brain injury.
+The only one proven post-acute treatment proven to accelerate rate of recovery, amantadine hydrochloride, has narrow indications.

-A 2020 Symposium from the Curing Coma Campaign2 laid out research targets across six areas: defining endotypes/phenotypes, biomarkers, proof-of-concept clinical trials, prognostication, long-term recovery, and large data sets.
+A 2020 Symposium from the Curing Coma Campaign2 identified research targets within six areas: defining endotypes/phenotypes, biomarkers, proof-of-concept clinical trials, prognostication, long-term recovery, and establishing large data sets.
 Advances in our understanding of brain pathophysiology and biotechnology offer new avenues to improve diagnosis and treatment through research.
-The below table lists potential areas of exploration for applicants to consider.
+The table below lists potential areas of exploration for applicants to consider.
 It is not an exhaustive list, and applicants are not limited to the below topics.

 Knowledge Gap Area of Exploration

-Infrastructure for clinical trials and observational studies Establish infrastructure, such as a multicenter DoC network or model system, designed to address a specific research question
+Infrastructure for clinical trials and observational studies Establish infrastructure, such as a multicenter DoC network or model system, focused on a specific research question

 Long-term outcome Trajectory modeling